cstack/db_tutorial/_parts/part5.md

 +  Table* table = db_open(filename);
 +
 ```
-With these changes, we're able to close then reopen the database, and our records are stil there!
+With these changes, we're able to close then reopen the database, and our records are still there!

 ```
 ~ ./db mydb.db